-Children born on and between 1 September 2020 and 31 August 2021 would normally commence primary school in Reception in the academic year beginning in September 2025.
-If a parent wants a full-time place for their child from September 2025 (at the school at which a place has been offered) then they are entitled to that full-time place.
+Children born on and between 1 September 2021 and 31 August 2022 would normally commence primary school in Reception in the academic year beginning in September 2026.
+If a parent wants a full-time place for their child from September 2026 (at the school at which a place has been offered) then they are entitled to that full-time place.
 Parents can defer the date their child is admitted to school until later in the same academic year but not beyond the point at which they reach compulsory school age and not beyond the beginning of the final term of the school year for which the original application was made.
 Summer-born children are only able to "defer" entry to Reception class until the beginning of the final term of the school year for which the offer was made.

 Where parents wish, their child may attend part-time until later in the school year but not beyond the point at which they reach compulsory school age.
-In such cases, the School will "hold" a child's school place until that child starts full-time within the school year but not beyond the school year for which the original application was accepted.
-Any parents wishing to take up a part-time place or deferred entry should contact the School to discuss their child's requirements with the Head Teacher, prior to admission.
+Any parents wishing to take up a part-time place or deferred entry should contact the School to discuss their child's requirements with the Head Teacher.